 For many years now, Ryan and I have shared a cold, crisp pickle at Colorado Renaissance Festival.
 Why do we share?
 I guess half a pickle is better than no pickle at all.

-The 40th Annual Colorado Renaissance Festival is underway in Larkspur, Colorado and runs through August 7, 2016.
+The 43rd Annual Colorado Renaissance Festival is held in Larkspur, Colorado and runs June 15 through August 4, 2019.
 Visit the fest online at ColoradoRenaissance.com.